Whether you’re thinking about getting a cat yourself or not, you’ve probably come across the wonderful calico at some point. Who hasn’t?

 10 Fun Facts About Calico Cats

-- Females dominate – The unique genetics of calico cats that determine coat color mean that 99.9% of calico cats are female.
+- Females dominate – The unique genetics of calico cats that determine coat color mean that 99.9% of calico cats are female cats.
+Remember, coat color is linked to female sex chromosomes (XX).

 - Nearly all male calicoes are sterile– Male calicoes often have Klinefelter’s syndrome (XXY chromosomal makeup), a genetic condition that causes sterility, among many other health problems.

-- They represent a state – Because of their color, calico cats were declared the Maryland state cat in 2001.
+- They represent a state – Because of their color, calico cats were declared the official state cat of Maryland in 2001.
 A calico cat’s fur colors are a mixture of white, black, and orange, the same as feather colors of the Baltimore Oriole, which is Maryland’s state bird.
 Only two other states have state cats!

 - Beckoning cat -The famous Beckoning cat character is based on a calico cat.